 The experiments were carried out on a regular PC with a Celeron 300A processor.
 The experimental scenario consists of six checkpoints in a maze-like environment for a user to visit sequentially.
 A top view of this environment is shown in Figure 3.
-The user navigates in the maze with a first-person view and the WALK mode provided by the VRML browser.
-A bouncing ball is used to help the users identify the targeting checkpoint.
+A user navigates in the maze with a first-person view and the WALK mode provided by the VRML browser.
+A bouncing ball is used to help a user identify the targeting checkpoint.
 An example of the rendered 3D scene is shown in Figure 4.
-In order to assist the user in finding the next checkpoint, we also provide a 2D-layout map, as shown in Figure 5, at the side of
+In order to assist a user in finding the next checkpoint, we also provide a 2D-layout map, as shown in Figure 5, at the side of the VRML browser window.
+In each experiment, a user has to move the viewpoint from checkpoint A through checkpoint F as quickly as possible.